ArtDev-HE/ai-ticket-management-system/docs/Quick_start_guide.md

 - Performed a focused TypeScript and ESLint pass across the frontend.
 Resolved several `any` usages, added runtime guards for AI-derived payloads, and reduced ESLint errors to warnings only.
 - Fixed the frontend smoke test script parse error, ran smoke tests against a running local backend, and confirmed `/health` returned OK.
 Changes were committed to `main` with message: "chore: lint/type fixes and run frontend smoke tests".

+### Verification — 2025-10-10
+- UI verified in-browser by developer; core pages and chat/visualization flows render correctly.
+- Dev smoke tests passed against the running backend.
+All changes were committed and pushed.